Analysis of sleep records from 100,000 people

 Comparing Two Tuesdays in April 2019 and April 2020

-Let's start with a simple comparison.
+Let's do a single day comparison.
 On the first two Tuesdays in April 2019 (uneventful days a year ago), about half of the people woke up before 7:00am to start their day.
 It was most common to wake up between 6:30am and 7:30am.
 But one year later, on the first two Tuesdays in April 2020, many countries were in the initial stages of lockdown with most people waking up after 7:00am local time.
 There's a shift to a later wake up time.
 The data here controls for day of week, part of month, tries to remove naps, and only includes people who tracked on all four days.

 People Go To Bed Late on Weekends, Wake Up Even Later